lopeztecalcovaniam3s2-ui/Multimedia-Content-CMS/product_backlog/product_backlog_EN.md

 **I want** to create an account with username, email and password
 **So that** I can access the social network features

-**Acceptance Criteria:**
-- The system validates that all fields are filled
-- The system validates that passwords match
-- Email and username must be unique in the database
-- Password is stored encrypted with bcryptjs
-- Upon successful registration the user receives a JWT token and is redirected to the home page

 **Gherkin:**
 ```gherkin